anna099/hegel/consciousness/2-re-sensuous-certainty.md

 animals, all of nature celebrates those revealed mysteries which teach the truth about sensuous things.'[^9]

+This is just the first instance of a lesson that the *Phenomenology*'s protagonist will experience over and over again: namely, the lesson that the world and its objects are slippery, difficult to grasp, and often exist in much greater complexity than the concepts of human thought would assume.
+Sensuous certainty is naïve to think that its simple, abstract concepts are sufficient to comprehend the world.
+The downfall of sensuous certainty is thus comparable to Roquentin's breathless shock in Sartre's *Nausea*:

+> And then, all of a sudden, there it was, as clear as day: existence had
+> suddenly unveiled itself.
+It has lost its harmless appearance as an abstract
+> category ...
+All those objects ...how can I explain?
+They embarrassed me; I
+> would have liked them to exist less strongly, in a drier, more abstract way,
+> with more reserve.[^9.1]

+Like Roquentin, sensuous certainty wants reality to be drier and more abstract.
+But, as phenomenologists, we have to follow what *the things themselves* teach us, and not what our order-obsessed minds desire.

 > By my *pointing out* this piece of paper, I thus learn from experience what
 > the truth of sensuous-certainty in fact is.
 I point it out as a *Here*, which
 > if a Here of other Heres, or which in its own self is a *simple ensemble* of